slowernews/wisdom-tldr/README.md

 > *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

 > *'Enter action with boldness.' -- Robert Greene (28th law of power)*

+People procrastinate specially when there are no urgency/deadlines: the panic monster.

+> *'Pressed by circumstances, we feel unusually energized and focused.'*

+> *add mark manson on procrastination*

 CHALLENGE: You should have a [plan](#on-planning).